ncagle/DNS-over-HTTPS/HSTS.md

 https://github.com/curl/curl/pull/5896

+(What is described in this wiki page is supposedly matching the code and docs in the PR.
+It means that we will eventually remove this wiki page and instead refer to code and docs in the source tree.)

 ## Behavior

 We introduce an in-memory cache for HSTS hosts, so that subsequent HTTP-only requests to a host name present in the cache will get internally "redirected" to the HTTPS version.